cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/04-messages.md

 - `Signer` is an invalid Bech32 address, or it does not match the designated authority address.
 - `CodeHash` is not exactly 32 bytes long or it is not found in the list of allowed code hashes (a new code hash is added to the list when executing `MsgStoreCode`).

-When a code hash is removed from the allow list, then the corresponding Wasm byte code will not be available for instantiation in [08-wasm's implementation of `Initialize` function](https://github.com/cosmos/ibc-go/blob/v7.2.0/modules/core/02-client/keeper/client.go#L34).
+When a code hash is removed from the list of allowed code hashes, then the corresponding Wasm byte code will not be available for instantiation in [08-wasm's implementation of `Initialize` function](https://github.com/cosmos/ibc-go/blob/v7.2.0/modules/core/02-client/keeper/client.go#L34).